shubhaankargupta/GANFT/README.md

 GANFT is a novel implementation of generative adversarial networks (GANs) to create original, Crypto-Punk themed NFTs automatically.

 ## Data
-The database consisted of ~10,000 24x24 images of Crypto-Punk NFTs ever created and sold by [LarvaLabs](https://larvalabs.com/cryptopunks).
+The database consisted of ~10,000 24x24 images of Crypto-Punk NFTs created by [LarvaLabs](https://larvalabs.com/cryptopunks).

 ## Model
 GANS

+## Result

 ## Compute
-The model was run on Nvidia's `Tesla V-100` on Google Cloud in 7-8 hours.
+The model was trained on Nvidia's `Tesla V-100 GPU` on Google Cloud in 7-8 hours.

 ##